zicht/zss/README.md

 - Provides a simple base for your typography.
 - Provides abstractions of common UI patterns, so you can focus on the specific design details.
-- Functional CSS: generates immutable and configurable utility classes.
+- Functional CSS: generates immutable, configurable, and responsive utility classes.
-- Provides a flexible and configurable flexbox grid, with an optional fallback for ancient browsers.
+- Provides a flexible and configurable flexbox grid.
+- Provide compile time checking of your configuration for design smells.

 ### What it doesn’t do

-- No design.
-If you’re looking for a framework to quickly build a prototype that you can discard later, Bootstrap or a specific prototyping tool is a better choice.
+- No pre-defined colors.
 - Unlike Bootstrap, ZSS does not contain pre-made components or JavaScript.

 ### Principles